Tokyo International Audio Show 2019 - Tokyo, Japan

 If that’s true, you can sign me up for the S12 when it comes out in 2020, even if it costs more than first quoted.
 I think many others will be signing up too.
-With Laurence Dickie’s history of cooking up new technologies, and creating loudspeakers that pass the test of time, with the upcoming Kaya S12, he might redefine how we think about two-way, stand-mounted loudspeaker design -- outside and inside.
+Considering Laurence Dickie’s history of cooking up new technologies and creating loudspeakers that pass the test of time, with the upcoming Kaya S12, he might redefine how we think about two-way, stand-mounted loudspeaker design -- outside and inside.

 Most-Read Last 90 Days

 - The Bristol Hi-Fi Show 2023, Part 2

 - Montreal Audiofest 2023 Product Coverage: Bryston, Simaudio, Totem Acoustic, Luxman